 Obstetrician Gynaecologist Jobs in Adelaide

-Adelaide has a strong and well-organised OB/GYN workforce, anchored by the Women's and Children's Hospital and supported by active maternity services at Flinders Medical Centre and several private hospitals.
-For obstetricians and gynaecologists at any career stage, South Australia offers a genuine combination of good clinical environments, a manageable private market, and a city that is easy to live in.
+Adelaide has a well-organised OB/GYN workforce anchored by the Women's and Children's Hospital, with active maternity services at Flinders Medical Centre and several private hospitals.
+At any career stage, South Australia offers good clinical environments, an accessible private market, and a city that is genuinely easy to live in.

 Women's and Children's Hospital

-The Women's and Children's Hospital in North Adelaide is the state's specialist women's and paediatric hospital and the principal referral destination for high-risk pregnancies in South Australia.
-The maternity service at the WCH manages the full range of obstetric complexity, including maternal-fetal medicine cases referred from across the state, and is the only site in South Australia providing tertiary-level neonatal intensive care in co-location with specialist obstetric services.
-For OB/GYNs seeking exposure to the more complex end of obstetric practice, the WCH provides a clinical environment that most smaller cities cannot offer.
+Women's and Children's Hospital in North Adelaide is the state's specialist women's and paediatric hospital and the principal referral destination for high-risk pregnancies in South Australia.
+Its maternity service manages the full range of obstetric complexity, including MFM cases referred from across the state.
+It is the only site in South Australia providing tertiary-level NICU care co-located with specialist obstetric services.
+If you want exposure to the more complex end of obstetric practice, WCH offers a clinical environment that most smaller cities cannot.

-The WCH's gynaecology service covers general gynaecology, gynaecological oncology, and urogynaecology, and the hospital is a significant training site for RANZCOG registrars.
-Senior consultants at the WCH play an active role in teaching and in clinical governance across the South Australian maternity system.
-Staff specialist positions at the WCH are governed by SA Health enterprise arrangements, and the proximity to the University of Adelaide supports academic appointments for consultants with research interests.
+WCH's gynaecology service covers general gynaecology, gynaecological oncology, and urogynaecology.
+It is a significant RANZCOG training site, and senior consultants play an active role in teaching and clinical governance across the South Australian maternity system.
+Staff specialist positions are governed by SA Health enterprise arrangements, and the University of Adelaide's proximity supports academic appointments for consultants with research interests.

 Flinders Medical Centre and the Metropolitan Network

-Flinders Medical Centre manages a large maternity service for the southern suburbs and serves as an important training hospital for obstetrics in South Australia.
-The Flinders maternity unit handles a broad mix of low and high-risk cases, and its co-location with Flinders University creates a teaching and research environment that suits OB/GYNs with academic interests.
-The South Australian Health and Medical Research Institute (SAHMRI), associated with the Flinders and RAH precincts, has active research programs in areas relevant to maternal and perinatal health.
+Flinders Medical Centre manages a large maternity service for the southern suburbs and is an important obstetric training hospital in South Australia.
+Its maternity unit handles a broad mix of low and high-risk cases, and co-location with Flinders University creates a teaching and research environment that suits OB/GYNs with academic interests.
+SAHMRI, associated with the Flinders and RAH precincts, runs active research programs in maternal and perinatal health.

-Lyell McEwin Hospital in the northern suburbs provides maternity services to Adelaide's fastest-growing population corridor and manages a growing delivery volume as new residential development continues in the outer north.
+Lyell McEwin Hospital serves Adelaide's fastest-growing population corridor, with delivery volumes rising as residential development continues in the outer north.
 Calvary Central Districts Hospital in Elizabeth Vale also provides obstetric services to the northern community.
-For OB/GYNs interested in a community hospital setting with strong connections to local GP and midwifery networks, these northern facilities offer a different working environment to the tertiary settings at the WCH and Flinders.
+These facilities offer a different working environment to the tertiary settings at WCH and Flinders, with strong connections to local GP and midwifery networks.

 Private Obstetric Practice in Adelaide

-Adelaide's private obstetric market is active but less saturated than Sydney's, which creates a more achievable path for OB/GYNs looking to build or grow a private practice.
-Private hospitals including Ashford Hospital, Calvary Adelaide, and Burnside War Memorial Hospital all accommodate private obstetric and gynaecology patients, and private health insurance coverage in Adelaide's established suburbs supports consistent patient volumes for obstetricians with established practices.
+Adelaide's private obstetric market is active but less crowded than Sydney's.
+That creates a more achievable path for OB/GYNs looking to build or grow a private practice.
+Private hospitals including Ashford Hospital, Calvary Adelaide, and Burnside War Memorial all accommodate private obstetric and gynaecology patients, and private health insurance coverage in Adelaide's established suburbs supports consistent patient volumes.

-For OB/GYNs coming from interstate or from a predominantly public career, the private market in Adelaide is more accessible than in Sydney or Melbourne.
-Referring GPs are easier to reach, existing specialists are generally more willing to refer overflow patients to new practitioners, and private hospitals are more open to establishing new consultant relationships.
-This does not mean building a private practice is effortless, but the barriers to entry are lower and the timeline to a sustainable patient list is typically shorter.
+For OB/GYNs coming from interstate or from a predominantly public career, the Adelaide private market is more accessible than in Sydney or Melbourne.
+GPs are easier to reach, existing specialists are generally willing to refer overflow patients to new practitioners, and private hospitals are more open to establishing new consultant relationships.
+Building a private practice still takes effort, but the barriers are lower and the timeline to a sustainable patient list is typically shorter here.

-Professional indemnity costs for obstetric practice are a reality in all Australian states, and South Australia is not an exception.
-OB/GYNs moving to Adelaide should confirm their indemnity arrangements before commencing private practice, as premium levels for practising obstetricians are significant regardless of location.
-SA Health's public hospital appointments include indemnity coverage for public patients, which partially offsets costs for those in mixed public and private roles.
+Professional indemnity costs for obstetric practice are real in all Australian states, and Adelaide is no different.
+Sort out your indemnity arrangements before you start private practice.
+Premiums for practising obstetricians are material wherever you are.
+SA Health public hospital appointments include indemnity coverage for public patients, which partially offsets costs if you hold a mixed public and private role.

 Subspecialty Opportunities in Adelaide

-Maternal-fetal medicine services in South Australia are concentrated at the Women's and Children's Hospital, which runs the state's only dedicated MFM program.
-MFM-trained specialists at the WCH manage complex high-risk pregnancies referred from across South Australia and parts of the Northern Territory, and the program supports training for registrars pursuing the RANZCOG MFM subspecialty certificate.
-For MFM specialists, the WCH position offers meaningful clinical volume and a genuine teaching role within a setting where their expertise is central to the service.
+MFM services in South Australia are concentrated at WCH, which runs the state's only dedicated MFM program.
+Specialists there manage complex high-risk pregnancies referred from across South Australia and parts of the Northern Territory, and the program supports RANZCOG MFM subspecialty certificate training.
+If you are an MFM specialist, WCH offers real clinical volume and a genuine teaching role in a setting where your expertise is central to the service.

-Gynaecological oncology in Adelaide is managed through the WCH and in conjunction with the Royal Adelaide Hospital's cancer services and the Adelaide Cancer Centre.
-The gynaecological oncology caseload in South Australia is appropriate for a full-time subspecialty practice, and the multidisciplinary team structures at both sites are well-established.
-Urogynaecology services have expanded across Adelaide's public and private sectors in recent years, consistent with national trends, and there is scope for urogynaecologists to build a subspecialty practice across public outpatient clinics and private procedural work.
+Gynaecological oncology in Adelaide is managed through WCH and in conjunction with the Royal Adelaide Hospital's cancer services and the Adelaide Cancer Centre.
+The caseload supports a full-time subspecialty practice, and MDT structures at both sites are well established.
+Urogynaecology services have expanded across Adelaide's public and private sectors in recent years, and there is real scope for urogynaecologists to build a subspecialty practice across public outpatient clinics and private procedural work.

 Living and Working in Adelaide

-Adelaide suits OB/GYNs well in practical terms.
-The city is small enough that on-call travel times are short, and the concentration of private hospitals within the metropolitan area means that being called in after hours does not involve a long commute.
-This is a real quality-of-life factor for a specialty where after-hours demands can be significant and unpredictable.
+Adelaide suits OB/GYNs practically.
+The city is compact enough that on-call travel times are short, and the concentration of private hospitals within the metropolitan area means being called in after hours does not involve a long drive.
+That matters in a specialty where after-hours demands are frequent and never predictable.

-Housing costs, private schooling, and daily expenses are all substantially lower in Adelaide than in Sydney or Melbourne, which matters for specialists who are also managing high professional indemnity premiums and other practice costs.
-Many OB/GYNs who have relocated to Adelaide from interstate note that the financial position of living in Adelaide, combined with the professional opportunities available, made the decision straightforward in retrospect.
-The Adelaide Hills, the Fleurieu Peninsula, and the broader South Australian wine regions provide a range of weekend and lifestyle options that specialists with demanding schedules can actually use, given that nothing is more than an hour from the city.
+Housing costs, private schooling, and daily expenses are all substantially lower than in Sydney or Melbourne.
+That matters when you are also managing significant indemnity premiums and practice costs.
+OB/GYNs who have moved from interstate consistently say the financial position of living in Adelaide, combined with the professional opportunities available, made the decision easy in hindsight.
+The Adelaide Hills, the Fleurieu Peninsula, and the South Australian wine regions are all within an hour of the city.
+Specialists with demanding schedules can actually get to them.

 Ready to Explore OB/GYN Jobs in Adelaide?